kiosion/kio.dev/src/content/posts/cycle-detection-on-a-graph-that-doesnt-exist-yet.md

 The case I actually want to talk about is the one where you can't do that, because the graph you're meant to validate against doesn't yet exist.
 This shows up the moment you accept a bulk import, a snapshot from some upstream system like a directory sync, IaC apply, or config push, where dozens of mutually-referential nodes and edges land all at once with none of them in your store yet.
 "Validate this edge against live state" stops meaning anything, because the things the edge points at don't exist anywhere except in the request payload sitting in your handler, and you can't compose the result from individual single-edge checks either, since the validity of any one edge depends on the rest of the batch you haven't yet considered.

 The bulk-import case forces you to treat the entire proposed graph as a single consistent unit, materialize it somewhere you can walk, and run validation against that.
-None of the actual algorithms (cycle detection, depth bounds, ancestor enumeration) change between the persisted and prospective cases, which leaves only one real question: how do you keep the validators from caring whether the thing they're walking is your live database or a fresh `map` populated from a request?
+None of the actual algorithms (cycle detection, depth bounds, ancestor enumeration) change between the persisted and prospective cases, leaving the question of how to keep the validators from caring whether the thing they're walking is your live database or a fresh `map` populated from a request.

 ## Validators that don't care where they walk